baites/baites.github.io/_posts/2017-10-30-fibonacci-closed-form-expression.md

 where \\|[\cdot]\\| denote round to the closest integer.

 Now the question is, is it possible to derive this formula without being assisted by the ansatz?
-Can we gain more insight about why this particular close form?
+Can we gain more insight into why this particular closed form?
 I am planning to explore these questions in future blogs.

 #### References